Polar coordinate system: Vector calculus

-This equation can be obtain by taking derivative of the function and derivatives of the unit basis vectors.
+This equation can be obtained by taking the derivative of the function and derivatives of the unit basis vectors.

-For a curve in 2D with the parameter is $\theta$ the previous equation simplify to:
+For a curve in 2D where the parameter is $\theta$ the previous equations simplify to:

 Centrifugal and Coriolis terms

 The term $r\dot\varphi^2$ is sometimes referred to as the centripetal acceleration, and the term $2\dot r \dot\varphi$ as the Coriolis acceleration.
 For example, see Shankar.

-Note: these terms, that appear when acceleration is expressed in polar coordinates, are a mathematical consequence of differentiation; they appear whenever polar coordinates are used.
-In planar particle dynamics these accelerations appear when setting up Newton's second law of motion in a rotating frame of reference.
-Here these extra terms are often called fictitious forces; fictitious because they are simply a result of a change in coordinate frame.
-That does not mean they do not exist, rather they exist only in the rotating frame.
+These terms, which appear when acceleration is expressed in polar coordinates, are a mathematical consequence of differentiation; they appear whenever polar coordinates are used.
+In planar particle dynamics, these accelerations appear when setting up Newton's second law of motion in a rotating frame of reference.
+Here, these extra terms are often called fictitious forces; fictitious because they are simply a result of a change in coordinate frame.
+That does not mean they do not exist; rather, they exist only in the rotating frame.